doyleax/doyleax.github.io/_drafts/Pandas_&_space_efficiency.md

 # Space Efficiency with Pandas DataFrames

 Lately I've been working with enormous datasets (10s of millions of rows) with anywhere from tens to hundreds or even thousands of features.
 What I have found to be absolutely critical is cutting down on as much space as possible.
-Assigning dtypes to your dataframe is the best thing you can do.
+Assigning dtypes to your dataframe is the best thing you can do for performance enhancement.

-I'll be using a dataset that can be downloaded (here)[https://www.kaggle.com/donorschoose/io].
-The file is "projects.csv."
+I'll be using a data set on US Census data, found at the link below.

 ```python
 import pandas as pd